Quick, one of your project stakeholders needs an easy way to get a summary of key information about your project… what do you send them?

 Your project brief should only include your project objectives, timeline and schedule, target audience, and project scope.
 Think of your project brief as a shorter document that high-level project stakeholders can read and project team members can check back on frequently.

 Whether or not you create a project brief or an executive summary depends on the scope of your project and the stakeholders involved.
 Just like a project brief, an executive summary is an overview of your project information—but it’s generally geared towards executive stakeholders.
-If you’re working on an expansive project with high-level executives, consider creating an executive summary.
+If you’re working on an expansive project with high-level executives or if you've drafted a business case for your initiative, consider creating an executive summary.
 On the other hand, if you’re working on an initiative with cross-functional collaborators, create a project brief.

 Your project brief is an overview of your upcoming project.
 It should include key information about important project details, so your project team can align and understand what this initiative is about.
 Typically, your project brief will include four key elements: